arkivverket/nikita-noark5-core/README.md

 We are skipping tests as there currently is an issue identifying the logged-in user when running tests.
 I am assuming the security context will have the default anonymous user, but it is in fact null.
 This causes the tests to fail.
 Currently there is no point running tests.

-Thanks to IntelliJ for an idea license (https://www.jetbrains.com/idea/)
+Thanks to IntelliJ for an [idea](https://www.jetbrains.com/idea/) license.
+Thanks to GitLab for including the project in the [GitLab OSS program](https://gitlab.com/gitlab-com/gitlab-oss) and donating [Gold membership](https://about.gitlab.com/pricing/#gitlab-com) to the project.